 Set trigger conditions

 Customizing trigger conditions is essential.
 Emergency alert software should enable you to set specific conditions that automatically activate alerts.
 Some common trigger conditions could include hazardous air quality, hurricanes, tornadoes, and landslides.
-Setting these triggers ensures a proactive approach, keeping your audience informed without manual intervention.
-Based on the severity level, these alerts can either be deployed manually or automatically.
+Setting these triggers ensures a proactive approach, informing your audience without manual intervention.
+These alerts can be deployed manually or automatically based on the severity level.
 When no internet is available, these conditions should be able to trigger locally.

 Test alerts regularly